Protect What Is Most Important To You

 This is a discovery document, addressed to the opposing party, which requires them to “Admit or Deny” specific facts contained in requests for admission.
 The opposing party cannot object, qualify or partially answer.
 The admissions of these facts are used as conclusive proof of the issue at trial, and no additional evidence need be presented.
 The request for admissions is used to greatly narrow the issues that must be proven at trial.
 If a request for admission is denied and then later proven to be true at trial, the denying party will be required to pay all of the cost incurred by the other party to prove the denied fact.
 This is a great tool in contentious cases.

-After completing the paper discovery tools you will need to subpoena the opposing party, and any other potential witness, to appear at your attorney's office for verbal questioning under oath.
+After completing the paper discovery tools, you will need to subpoena the opposing party, and any other potential witness, to appear at your attorney’s office for verbal questioning under oath.
 The opposing party, and any other potential witnesses must appear and must answer the questions directed to them under oath.
 This is the final step in pre-trial discovery.
 You are able to totally explore the opinions and testimony of the opposition.
 You are able to lock them into their version of the facts, their opinions, and their demands that they cannot change at trial.

 It is impossible to be ready to successfully go into mediation or trial until you possess a full and complete understanding of every opinion, version of the facts, and evidence that the opposition intends to present against you.
 This is the heart and soul of complex litigation – thorough preparation.

-Expert witness selection and development is the next set in proper preparation for complex litigation.
+Expert witness selection and development is another step in proper preparation for complex litigation.
 Your attorney must know the best expert to call upon for each issue you face.
 The expert witnesses must be truly qualified experts in their field, but also must be excellent witnesses on the stand at deposition and trial.
 They must be well skilled in evaluating and counseling you and your child, valuing your business, analyzing your retirement program, or appraising your real estate.
 Then they must deliver testimony that effectively explains their opinions and the basis of their opinion.
 Their job is to make the complex understandable.
 Quality expert witness testimony is essential to winning complex cases.

 Once you have completed thorough and efficient pre-trial discovery you are ready to begin preparation for a professional presentation of your case at trial.
 That is an entirely different process.
 Proper delivery of testimony and exhibits is just as important as what you say.